jpaulm/javafbp-websockets/README.md

 It also requires Gradle for building (tested with version 2.0).
 You can download the corresponding package from the following URL: http://www.gradle.org

-Windows and Linux users should follow the installation instructions on the Maven website (URL provided above).

-OSX users (using Brew, http://brew.sh) can install Maven by executing the following command:

-    brew install gradle

 Eclipse IDE Integration
 ---